jblang/z80ctrl/README.md

 ![z80ctrl photo](board.jpg)

+z80ctrl is an AVR-based bootloader, debugger, and I/O device for a Z80 retrocomputer with the following features:

+- Runs CP/M software including WordStar, Zork, Ladder, Turbo Pascal and more!
+- Plug-in module for [RC2014](https://rc2014.co.uk/) retrocomputer replaces the clock, serial, ROM, and CF boards
+- Reads HEX files and disk images from a FAT32-formatted SD Card
+- Provides Altair and RC2014-compatible serial port
+- Compatible with unmodified Altair disk images from the SIMH emulator project
+- Monitor with memory inspector and built-in Z80 disassembler
+- Single-step debugging, breakpoints, and watchpoints to trace Z80 bus activity in real-time
-This is an AVR-based bootloader, disk emulator, serial I/O device, and debugger for a Z80-based computer.
-The MIT-licensed firmware is flexible and can be the basis of your own custom SBC or breadboard computer, but I also designed a plugin module for the [RC2014](https://rc2014.co.uk/) retrocomputer kit.
+- Flexible MIT-licensed firmware can be the basis of your own SBC or breadboard computer
+- Expandable SPI bus allows bridging other SPI peripherals to the Z80

 I have made a [series of videos](https://www.youtube.com/watch?v=M8EIAxMpA-o&list=PLwP_dSEH4Oi_jAljWQ1H-TBiBL34LqYYm) demonstrating the design and features of the system.

 ## Software